7 Ways to Use a Mental Health Survey and Questions to Ask

 Military

-A mental health assessment for military members has been common since the first world war to be sure they can handle the psychological stress of combat.
-They are designed to identify troops who are already experiencing medical and psychological illnesses before deployment and to identify soldiers who \may have the potential to break down in battle or develop psychological problems.
+A mental health assessment for military members has been common since the First World War to ensure they can handle the psychological stress of combat.
+They are designed to identify troops who are already experiencing medical and psychological illnesses before deployment and to identify soldiers who may have the potential to break down in battle or develop psychological problems.

 Employers